 Only six such actions have been commenced so far but none has so far progressed to trial.
 The first, Dorothy Gibson v Pride Mobility Products Limited, was not deemed “suitable” to proceed by the CAT.
-The remaining actions have all been stayed pending the decision of the UK Supreme Court in Mastercard v Merricks, hearings for which concluded on 14 May 2020.
-The Merricks case is focused on the allegedly increased retail prices which consumers paid to cover charges which the European Court found that Mastercard should not have been levying.
-The Supreme Court decision is the final stage in proceedings relating to the certification of the proposed class.
-This decision should clarify the impact and scope of this procedure.
+The remaining actions were all stayed pending the decision of the UK Supreme Court in Mastercard v Merricks, which was handed down on 11 December 2020.
+This case is focused on the allegedly increased retail prices that consumers paid to cover charges which the European Court found Mastercard should not have been levying.
+The Supreme Court decision concerned the certification of the proposed class and has provided much needed clarification on how the CAT should assess the relevant criteria.

 Who may bring them?

 Usually in English law, only a party with an interest in the action itself may bring a claim for damages.

 - GLOs – each individual claimant must commence an action in its own right.
 The GLO register, in which names of claimants are recorded, is simply a tool for case management.